Views: 98

 Blood clotting disorders

-indicates they are more likely to have complications than younger people.
+People who get pregnant for the first time after age 35 have high risk pregnancies.
+Research indicates they are more likely to have complications than younger people.
 These may include early pregnancy loss and pregnancy-related health conditions such as gestational diabetes.

 Young people under 17 also have high risk pregnancies because they may be: